python-bugzilla/python-bugzilla/CONTRIBUTING.md

     tox -- --rw-functional

-# pylint and pep8
+# pylint and pycodestyle

-To test for pylint or pep8 violations, you can run:
+To test for pylint or pycodestyle violations, you can run:

     python setup.py pylint

-Note: This expects that you already have pylint and pep8 installed.
+Note: This expects that you already have pylint and pycodestyle installed.

 # Patch Submission

 If you are submitting a patch, ensure the following:
-    [REQ] verify that no new pylint or pep8 violations [REQ] run basic unit test suite across all python versions as described above.
+    [REQ] verify that no new pylint or pycodestyle violations [REQ] run basic unit test suite across all python versions as described above.